How to avoid online shopping scams

 - Do your research and look for customer reviews.

-With Christmas and Boxing Day sales around the corner, combined with more online shopping than ever before, it makes sense that most of us will be ticking off our purchases early – and online1.
+41% of Australians planned on ticking off their online Christmas purchases by November in 20211 - and that trend is likely to continue.
 But sadly, this increase in online shopping has led to an increase in scams2.
 That's why it’s important to take precautions.

 Scam season is upon us